nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 # Validity of error models

 The derivations were done using several first order approximations.
-These approximations are valid if higher order truncated terms are insignificant compared to the first order (linear) parts.
+These approximations are valid if higher order truncated terms are insignificant compared to the first order (linear) terms.

 For the attitude error vectors we've used linear approximations like $C^t_p \approx I + [\phi \times]$.
 Thus it is obvious that the requirement for them are